 - I thought that real estate agents should gather customer feedback from their clients.
 Along with two friends, I built software to make this happen.
 We called it Instamonials, but later found out that name was taken.
 Oops!
 So, we changed the name to Instareferral.
 This venture made me money – a few $1000 – but fell far short of the $10,000/month I had forecasted.
 Turns out, gathering regular customer feedback is not a high priority for real estate agents (even though some did love the idea).
 We abandoned the product and the company.

-- I’ve tried to write a book multiple times, but get distracted for good reason.
-Instead, I’ve focused on creating Experience Academy.
+- I’ve tried to write a book multiple times.

 2020 and beyond

 I love what I do!
 I wake up every day excited to help the people I’m working with – but I also can’t help but envision the future.
 Planning my next steps is what keeps me sharp, engaged and motivated.
-My intention is to build a career like Chip Conley’s – he is someone that I really respect – and own boutique hotels around the world and provide guests with an unparalleled experience.
+My intention is to build a career like Chip Conley’s and Danny Meyers – two entrepreneurs that I really respect – and own boutique hotels and restaurants around the world and provide guests with an unparalleled experience.
 This is an industry that needs to have world-class customer experience and employee engagement to be successful.
-With the skills I have – it would be a natural fit.

 Thanks for scrolling and learning more about me.
 If I can serve or support you, please reach out.
 I’d love to talk.